derivativeoflog7/derivativeoflog7.github.io/_posts/2025-10-22-enabling-s3-sleep-on-a-zen-2-lenovo-ideapad-flex-5.markdown

 I tried for a while various methods to enter the advanced settings in the setup utility, but none of the many methods I found worked (the methods vary widely even between different Lenovo laptops), so I decided to look for alternatives.
 The solution came in form of [this Reddit post](https://www.reddit.com/r/Lenovo/comments/id0457/guide_to_reenable_undervolting_after_latest_bios/) that I adapted for my situation.

+This procedure boils down to finding options that are technically exposed in the setup utility, but are hidden away in an "advanced settings" menu that is hidden behind a button combination or procedure that's not publically known, or is otherwise made inaccessible.

 # Warning, warning, warning!
 This is a risky process!
 Modifying EFI variables can brick your computer.
 If you don't want to take any risks, or you don't have a way to fix a potential brick, please do not follow this procedure.
 And especially do not, under any circumstances, for any reason, blindly edit any section of any EFI variable.
-It's also in the realm of possibility that trying to enable S3 sleep this way may result in a brick on computers that simply don't support it at all. **I am not responsible for any bricks!**
+It's also in the realm of possibility that trying to enable S3 sleep this way may result in a brick on computers that simply don't support it at all and have a janky firmware. **I am not responsible for any bricks!**

-Additional note about hardware support: especially as time goes on, new hardware may not support S3 sleep properly or at all (be it newer architectures, or expansion cards).
+Especially as time goes on, new hardware may not support S3 sleep properly or at all (be it newer architectures, or expansion cards).
 Even if you manage to enable it, make sure to test if it actually works and your PC functions correctly after waking up.

 # Requirements
 You may not need some of these tools, or may need additional tools, depending on how your firmware updates are packaged.
 On Arch Linux, most are available in the official repositories or the AUR.
+All the tools have precompiled binaries available in their repos, including ones compiled for Windows.

-- [UEFITool](https://github.com/LongSoft/UEFITool) (note that this is a GUI tool)
+- [UEFITool](https://github.com/LongSoft/UEFITool) (note that this is a GUI tool) - if you download a precompiled binary, make sure you get UEFITool and not UEFIExtract or UEFIFind; you may need to click "show all assets" in the GitHub release page.
 - [IFRExtractor-RS](https://github.com/LongSoft/IFRExtractor-RS)

 - [innoextract](https://github.com/dscharrer/innoextract/releases) - to extract Lenovo firmware updates packaged as .exe